 Please use the online reporting application for any non-emergent situations.
 This will allow the phone lines to stay open for those with emergencies during this difficult time.
-Access the online Adult Abuse & Neglect Hotline at www.health.mo.gov/abuse.

 Questions

 Due to high call volumes and DSDS staffing shortages, additional questions should be sent via email to LTSS@health.mo.gov.